-Avoid shortages and malfunctions when electrical wiring your car's consumer electronics.
-Before you start any DIY electrical wiring project, it’s important that you have the right information, as well as the right tools and materials for the job.
+Avoid shortages and malfunctions when wiring your car's consumer electronics.
+Before you start any DIY electrical wiring project, it’s important that you have the right ingenuity, as well as the right tools and materials for the job.

 2014 Dodge Ram Wiring Diagram

 Vital Tips for Risk-free Electrical Repairs

 1. Test for Strength